oslabs-beta/SurfQL/README.md

 ### Making Changes

 1. Make your changes!
-2. Open /surfQL/src/extension.ts and save any changes you made
-3. Re-compile and re-build your extension using the command line: `npm run compile` & `npm run build`
+2. Re-compile and re-build your extension using the command line: `npm run compile` & `npm run build`
-4. Press F5.
-A new VSCode window should open.
+3. Press F5 (or use the VS Code Debug console) A new VS Code window should open in development mode.
 This is your debugging environment!
-5. Repeat step 3 and refresh your debugging environment to test further changes
+4. Repeat step 3 and refresh your debugging environment to test further changes.

 <!-- THE SURFQL TEAM -->